GrishinAS/apartment-checker/README.md

 - Retrieves new apartment listings at a configurable interval
 - Sends Telegram messages to users who subscribed to updates
-- Uses an H2 in-memory database for storing subscription and apartment data
+- Uses PostgreSQL for storing subscription and apartment data

+---

+## 🛠️ How It Works

+1. The app synchronize existing apps on startup and starts a scheduled task based on the interval specified in the config.
+2. It checks the target apartment rental website for new listings.
+3. Compares with previously fetched listings to detect new ones.
+4. Sends a Telegram message with the apartment info to all subscribed users.

 ---